alexdidier/rampc-quadrotor/wiki/faq.md

 ```
 Hence why the position and attitude information of your own Crazyflie is accessed from inside the ``calculateControlOutput`` function via ``request.ownCrazyflie.{x,y,z,roll,pitch,yaw}``.

-By default the property ``otherCrazyflies`` is left empty when the service request is constructed in the ``PPSClient.cpp``.
-Thus, in order to have access to the position of another object recognised by the Vicon system you can edit the ``PPSClient.cpp`` as per the following steps:
+By default the property ``otherCrazyflies`` is left empty when the service request is constructed in the ``FlyingAgentClient.cpp``.
+Thus, in order to have access to the position of another object recognised by the Vicon system you can edit the ``FlyingAgentClient.cpp`` as per the following steps:
-- In the ``PPSClient.cpp`` file locate the implementation of the function ``viconCallback``, which has the full prototype:
+- In the ``FlyingAgentClient.cpp`` file locate the implementation of the function ``viconCallback``, which has the full prototype:
 ```
 void viconCallback(const ViconData& viconData)
 ```